flatland-association/flatland-rl/CONTRIBUTING.md

     git clone git@github.com:flatland-association/flatland-rl.git
     ```

-2. Set up a virtual environment using your preferred method (e.g. venv) and activate it.
-Make sure one of the supported
+2. Set up a virtual environment using your preferred method (we suggest the built-in venv) and activate it.
+Make sure
-   python interpreters (3.7, 3.8, 3.9, 3.10) is available.
-Note that if you are using an Apple Macbook with Apple
+   all the supported python interpreters (3.8, 3.9, 3.10) is available.
+This is important because you want to run the
-   Silicon (e.g. M1 or M2), you need to use at least python 3.8.
+   test with all supported versions.

-3. Install the software dependencies using pip:
+3. Install dependencies required for development using pip:

     ```shell
     pip install -r requirements-dev.txt